Abhyuday767/News-Research-Tool/README.md

-# RockyBot: News Research Tool 📈
+# News Research Tool 📈

-RockyBot is a News Research Tool built using Streamlit and Hugging Face APIs.
+ News Research Tool built using Streamlit and Hugging Face APIs.
 It allows users to input URLs of news articles and ask questions related to the content, retrieving answers and sources from the provided URLs.
 The app uses FAISS for efficient retrieval of document embeddings.

 ## Features
 - Input up to 3 news article URLs.